apache/manifoldcf/modules/connectors/sharepoint/webservice/Package/Installation Readme.txt

 First-time installation
 ================

-1) Unpack the MetaCartaSharePointWebServiceInstaller.zip into a directory on your SharePoint server.
+1) Copy the contents of the Package directory into a directory on your SharePoint server.
-2) Open a "Command" prompt, and cd to the directory in which the zip was unpacked.
+2) Open a "Command" prompt, and cd to the directory in which the files were copied.
 3) If your SharePoint has been installed with its default paths, enter the command "setup.bat".
 Otherwise, you may need to modify the setup.bat file first for it to be able to locate stsadm.exe.
 4) Test your installation by browsing to the following SharePoint URL: